KrishnaMoorthy12/cppcalc/README.md

 # cppcalc
-The dumb old, but functional calculator programmed in C++
+##The dumb old, but functional calculator programmed in C++
+CALC.CPP is the dumbest.